gpratte/react-performance/README.md

 ![modal dialog to edit a player](/img/expanded-player.png)

-Cancelling the dialog does not change any values for the player.
+Closing the dialog does not change any values for the player.

 The question I wanted to answer is: why is it that each react component in the list of players rerenders?